Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 4 Desember 2025 12.31.25 UTC
+- WIB: Kamis, 4 Desember 2025 13.44.51 UTC
-- WITA: Kamis, 4 Desember 2025 13.31.25 UTC
+- WITA: Kamis, 4 Desember 2025 14.44.51 UTC
-- WIT: Kamis, 4 Desember 2025 14.31.25 UTC
+- WIT: Kamis, 4 Desember 2025 15.44.51 UTC

 Kutipan Inspiratif:
-"Two fundamentals of cool life  Walk like you are the king OR walk like you dont care ,who is the king."
+"Don't get me wrong, there are sometimes if I go and see a really funny comedy, that I wished I had smoked a joint.
+I'll be honest with you.
+That's the truth."

-Kategori: attitude
+Kategori: funny